-- Provision of specific rules for contract for schools. - Reviews of purchase orders over £60k. - Training for governors. - Procurement of corporate contracts which include schools such as utilities. - Ad-hoc advice and support on contract management issues.
+- Provision of specific rules for contract for schools which have been revised and updated to suit maintained schools' changing needs. - Reviews of purchase orders over £60k. - Training for governors. - Procurement of corporate contracts which include school specific contracts such as secondary schools' transport and home to school transport. - Ad-hoc advice and support on contract management issues. - Work with SMBC teams on initiatives for schools e.g. sustainability team greener schools and Love Solihull g) Internal Audit

-Schools Forum make an annual contribution of £40,000 for the provision of a dedicated Schools Procurement Business Partner.
-The total cost of the service provided including this post plus time from other members of the team is £69,000 which includes a total of 288 days of staff time per year.
+Schools Forum makes an annual contribution of £40,000 for the provision of a dedicated Schools Procurement Business Partner.
+The additional cost of the above services, excluding the dedicated post but including time from other members of the team is £51,000.
+In total this 288 days of staff time per year.